pieeg-club/EEG-with-JetsonNano/README.md

 -  [Contacts](https://github.com/Ildaron/ironbci/blob/master/README.md#8-contacts)

 #### How it Works
-Connect the shield to Raspberry PI 3 or RaspberryPI4 and after that connect the device to a battery (power supply) and connect electrodes.
+Connect the shield to Jetson Nano and after that connect the device to a battery (power supply) and connect electrodes.
 Full galvanic isolation from mains required.
 This also applies to the monitor.
 Use only a monitor that is powered by the RaspberryPI.
 #### Device pinout
 Shiled connceted with raspbberryPI only in the netxt points
-  43  +5V
-  44  GND
-  37  MOSI
-  34  MISO
-  35  CLKL
-  36  CS

 #### Description of the code
 For signal processing can be used Python scripts or Brainflow